Deformation theory of G_2 conifolds: Applications and open problems

 \section{Applications and open problems}

 In this section we present several applications of our results, and discuss some open problems.
 In Section~\ref{grayspectrumsec} we discuss some aspects of the spectrum of the Laplacian on Gray manifolds.
 These are used in the next three sections.
-In Section~\ref{ACextensionsec} we first extend our results on AC deformation theory from $\nu < -\frac{5}{2}$ all the way up to $\nu < 0$ under suitable hypotheses, and use this to establish the local rigidity (modulo trivial scalings) of the Bryant--Salamon manifolds as AC $\G$~manifolds of rate $\nu < 0$.
-In Section~\ref{cohomogeneitysec} we establish that under certain conditions, an AC~$\G$~manifold must be of cohomogeneity one, and this implies that at least two of the Bryant--Salamon manifolds are unique as AC~$\G$~manifolds with given asymptotic cone.
+In Section~\ref{ACextensionsec} we first derive an alternative form of the dimension formula for the AC moduli space for generic rates $\nu \in (-3, 0)$, and use this to establish the local rigidity (modulo trivial scalings) of the Bryant--Salamon manifolds as AC $\G$~manifolds of rate $\nu < 0$.
+In Section~\ref{cohomogeneitysec} we establish that under certain conditions, an AC~$\G$~manifold must be of cohomogeneity one, and this implies that the Bryant--Salamon manifolds are unique as AC~$\G$~manifolds with given asymptotic cone.
 In Section~\ref{smoothCSsec} we investigate when the CS moduli space is smooth and unobstructed.
 In Section~\ref{resolvedmodulisec} we relate our main theorem to the desingularization theorem of~\cite{Kdesings}, providing evidence that CS $\G$~manifolds likely make up a large part of the ``boundary'' of the moduli space of smooth compact $\G$~manifolds.
 In Section~\ref{gaugefixexistssec} we show that a gauge-fixing condition that is needed in~\cite{Kdesings} can always be achieved.
 Finally we conclude in Section~\ref{openproblemssec} with some open problems for the future.